xiaobaigroup/ClashBox/README_en.md

 - ✨Cool interface: Using the native design style of HarmonyOS NEXT, adopting the UI layout design similar to [Surfboard](https://github.com/getsurfboard/surfboard), supporting dark mode, blur effect, etc., the user experience is further improved;
 - 📱Multi-terminal adaptation: The UI is adapted to mobile phones, tablets, folding screens, HarmonyOS computers and even PuraX external screens*;
 - 🚀Stable kernel: Using the highly acclaimed [Mihomo(ClashMeta)](https://github.com/MetaCubeX/mihomo) kernel, the functions are basically aligned with [Mihomo(ClashMeta)](https://github.com/MetaCubeX/mihomo), stable and reliable;
 - 🔄Core recovery: Due to HarmonyOS NEXT's background scheduling mechanism is not yet mature, and the software may have background processes that are closed by the system.
-Therefore, ClashNEXT has a built-in core recovery function.
+Therefore, ClashBox has a built-in core recovery function.
 After the system kills the process, the core process will be automatically restored (this function will be automatically enabled after turning on "Background Run-Simulated Picture-in-Picture").

 *PuraX external screen currently only displays apps in Huawei's whitelist, and it is temporarily unavailable before this software obtains the whitelist.